ataberkcanitez/Migros-Courier-Tracking/README.md

 For easy use check postman collections in the `docs/postman-collection` directory

 #### Streaming Api's
+- `/ws/courier-location` `WebSocket`:

-- `/ws/courier-location` `WebSocket`, Request Body: Receives the courier location, updates the `total-travel-distance` and finds nearby stores with 100 meter that didn't entered within 1 minutes and saves as a `entrance`
+Receives the courier location, updates the `total-travel-distance` and finds nearby stores with 100 meter that didn't entered within 1 minutes and saves as a `entrance`, Request Body:
 ```json
 {
     "courierId": 1,